Level 4 restrictions from 5 January 2021

 - Out of office hours tel: 0345 724 0000

 Help us help you

-All our operatives are doing their best to comply with social distancing rules but we need your help too, to keep you, your household and our workforce safe.
+Our workforce are all doing their best to comply with physical distancing rules but we also need your help too, to keep you, your household and our workforce safe.

 If you have symptoms or are self-isolating

 If you or are a member of your household is experiencing coronavirus symptoms or self-isolating it is important that you let us know when you call.
 If the repair is routine and is not a risk to your safety or the integrity of your home, please wait and report the repair once your symptoms or period of self-isolation are over.

 We will continue to provide emergency repairs service under these circumstances.

 When our operative arrives to carry out your repair it is important that you let us know if your circumstances have changed since you reported the repair and you or a member of the household are now experiencing coronavirus symptoms or self-isolating.
 We can still arrange for trained staff to carry out emergency repairs.

 This is to protect you and others and keep everyone safe.
 We thank you for your care and consideration.